shower/shower/Readme.md

 ### Simple way

-1. Download [shwr.me/shower.zip](http://shwr.me/shower.zip) and unzip it.
+1. Download [shower.zip](http://shwr.me/shower.zip) and unzip it
-2. Open `index.html` in any code or plain text editor, edit your slides in HTML.
+2. Open `index.html` in any code or plain text editor, edit your slides in HTML
-3. Use `picture` folder to store pictures used in presentation.
+3. Use `picture` folder to store pictures used in presentation
-4. Once finished, open `index.html` in browser, enter full screen and start presenting.
+4. Once finished, open `index.html` in browser, enter full screen and start presenting

-See “[Quick Start](https://github.com/shower/shower/wiki/Quick-Start)” page for more details.
+See [Quick Start](https://github.com/shower/shower/wiki/Quick-Start) page for more details.

 ### Advanced way

 This way requires [Git](http://git-scm.com) and [Node.js](http://nodejs.org) with npm installed.

-1. Clone Shower repository with Git `git clone git@github.com:shower/shower.git`.
+1. Clone Shower repository `git clone git@github.com:shower/shower.git` or download [shower-npm.zip](http://shwr.me/shower-npm.zip)
-2. Run `npm install` inside folder to install script and themes.
+2. Run `npm install` inside folder to install script and themes
-3. Open `index.html` in any code or plain text editor, edit your slides in HTML.
+3. Open `index.html` in any code or plain text editor, edit your slides in HTML
-4. Use `picture` folder to store pictures used in presentation.
+4. Use `picture` folder to store pictures used in presentation
-5. Once finished, open `index.html` in browser, enter full screen and start presenting.
+5. Once finished, open `index.html` in browser, enter full screen and start presenting

-If you prefer bower then clone Shower this way `git clone git@github.com:shower/shower.git -b bower` and run `bower install` on 2nd step.

-See “[Quick Start](https://github.com/shower/shower/wiki/Quick-Start)” page for more details.
+See [Quick Start](https://github.com/shower/shower/wiki/Quick-Start) page for more details.

 ## Usage examples